rorymadden/jekyll-now/_posts/2016-09-09-product-market-and-team-the-holy-trinity-of-venture-capitalists.markdown

 ## Product

 >*"Venture capitalists are looking to fund projects that are unique and can't be easily replicated.”*
-- Charley Polachi, partner at Polachi Access Executive Search.
+- Charley Polachi, partner at Polachi Access Executive Search

 A product must be unique, or sufficiently differentiated from other offerings in the market, as it is very hard to overcome peoples' natural aversion to change.
 This is why small improvements over existing market offerings are rarely funded.